tombewley/tombewley.github.io/_posts/2019-12-08-weekly-readings-9.md

 A *genetic programming* (GP) toolkit called *GPSys* is used to synthesise nonlinear attributes using the arithmetic operators ($+,-,\div,\times$) and a set of original features for a decision tree learner, deployed on five classification problems.
 Various fitness functions are examined, mostly based on Gini coefficient, information gain or a combination of the two.
 The evolved attributes enable better performance, and significantly more compact trees, compared with using the original features.
 A couple of examples are given of intuitively-useful attributes being discovered automatically.

-One one of the datasets, this hybrid approach of GP and decision tree is shown to be more effective than simply using a GP alone to evolve a rule set from the original features.
+On one of the datasets, this hybrid approach of GP and decision tree is shown to be more effective than simply using a GP alone to evolve a rule set from the original features.
 It is suggested that this is because rule evolution requires useful features to be synthesised separately for each use, whereas the hybrid allows them to be easily reused in multiple parts of the decision logic.

 ### Stone, Peter, and Manuela Veloso.
 “Multiagent Systems: A Survey from a Machine Learning Perspective:” Fort Belvoir, VA: Defense Technical Information Center, December 4, 1997.